eleciawhite/making-embedded-systems/Ch6_Flow/README.md

 * [Designing Reusable Classes](https://www.researchgate.net/publication/215446177_Designing_Reusable_Classes) by Ralph Johnson and Brian Foote.
 * Miro Samek of Quantum Leaps is an enthusiastic advocate for the active object pattern and good software in embedded systems.
 His [books and blog](https://www.state-machine.com/kb) are filled with excellent information but his [YouTube channel](https://www.youtube.com/channel/UCMGXFEew8I6gzjg3tWen4Gw) are particularly instructive as he codes the systems as he talks.
+* OSDev Wiki is a fantastic resource for learning about operating systems https://wiki.osdev.org/Expanded_Main_Page

 FIXME: State machine code, stoplight controller
 FIXME: Different main loops